hypathianet/website/hypathianet/content/Day_0/security_intro.md

-Take safety over security if performance is serverly impacted.
+Take safety over security if performance is severly impacted.
 Take security whenever it is affordable.

 Mulit-Tenancy is hard.